mo10serek/cst8917_Assignment_1/README.md

 ### adjusting the SQL database

-After the SQL database is deployed, get the connection string under **ADO.NET (SQL authentication)** and store it somewhere.
+After the SQL database is deployed, get the connection string in the `Connection strings` under **ADO.NET (SQL authentication)** and store it somewhere.

 After that, go the Query editor under the database blade and pastes